yashjain28/ResumeShortlister/README.md

     }
 }
 ```
 Set your required threshold based on the keywords and their weight you set.
+Make sure all the .pdf files you want to look into are in this folder as well.

 Then just run `./shortList.sh`